SamnnyWong/PagerRecyclerViewExample/README.md

 How it works?
 ----------------------
-we first define 2 different views: 1.header view 2.normal view (in this case, a CardVIew).
+We first define 2 different views: 1.header view 2.normal view (in this case, a CardVIew).

 RecyclerView Adapter will determine which type of view it will gets based on the index of the recyclerview item.
 (Here we only have two cases: a header or not a header.)